 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

 At Marshwood, our safeguarding team is:

 - The Senior Designated Officer (SDO) is the Acting Head of School Mr. P. Beare.

-- The Deputy Designated Safeguarding Officers (DSDOs) are Miss B. Thompson and Mrs. S. Jevons.
+- The Deputy Designated Safeguarding Officer (DSDO) is Mrs. S. Jevons.